francois-roget/Hombrew-auto-update/README.md

 OSX Launchd service to update homebrew everyday at noon

 ## Installation
-Copy the scripts in the home directory
+Copy the script in the /usr/local/sbin directory

 Copy the *.plist files into ~/Library/LaunchAgents